iusztinpaul/hands-on-llms/dataset_analysis/README.md

-## Exploratory Data Analysis of Finetuning Q&A Dataset
+## Exploratory Data Analysis of the Finetuning Q&A Dataset

 As in any ML problem, data used to train models is indispensable to the model's performance and value.
 The same principle applies to Generative AI tasks.
 More precisely, in finetuning Large Language Models, one of the critical components in this course.